belzecue/arlez80_godot-midi-player2/readme.md

 ## Not TODO

 * Supports play format 2
+    * SMF.gd can read it. but MIDI Player will not implement it.
-* Implements some effects (Use godot's mixer!)
+* Implements some effects (Use godot's mixer effect!)
+    * Reverb
+    * Chorus
+    * other effects...

 ## Known Problem

 * Player's timebase is 1/60.
     * It probably need 1/240 at least.
-* Pitch bend is little buggy.
-    * It probably came from timebase problem.
-* Sometimes appear petit noises.

 ## License